 The Kingdom aims to train Saudi AI engineers and students and create Arabic language AI-related skills.
 To enter this field, we suggest pursuing an academic path in computer science or majoring in artificial intelligence (AI) to enter this field.

 AI is also a vast realm where you can carve out a niche.
-For example, you can be an architect or urban planner for technology-driven cities by learning how AI can be applied to create smart buildings.
+For example, you can be an architect or urban planner for technology-driven cities by learning how AI can be applied to create smart buildings, particularly the Kingdom is in process to build technology-driven cities..
 Or, as a marketer, you can specialize in personalization through AI.
 Knowing how to harness artificial intelligence within your field of interest can give you an edge in the world of tomorrow.
 Check out Intro to Machine Learning to help you with career advancement in this field.

 One way to prevent the future heading towards dystopian mayhem is to pursue environmental sustainability.
 Many experts claim that green jobs are the future, with areas associated with energy efficiency, ecotourism, sustainability consulting, and coordination to gain more importance.